-An External Reset is generated by a low level on the RESET pin.
-Reset pulses longer than the minimum pulse width (see Table 15) will generate a reset, even if the clock is not running.
+An External Reset is generated by a low level on the $\overline{\text{RESET}}$ pin.
+Reset pulses longer than the minimum pulse width (see Table 25-3 on page 247) will generate a reset, even if the clock is not running.
 Shorter pulses are not guaranteed to generate a reset.
 When the applied signal reaches the Reset Threshold Voltage - V{RST} on its positive edge, the delay counter starts the MCU after the time-out period t{TOUT} has expired.